-Known as “the art of eight limbs,” the combat sport of Muaythai joined the FISU events programme in 2015 with the Muaythai University World Cup.
-The first World University Muaythai Championship took place in Pattaya, Thailand from 23-31 July 2018.
-In 2022, Muaythai was part of the FISU University World Cup Combat Sports in Samsun (TUR).
-Combat Sports (with Muaythai as a discipline) now return to a FISU World University Championship format.
+Known as “the art of eight limbs,” the combat sport of Muaythai joined the FISU events programme in 2015.
+The first World University Championship took place in Pattaya, Thailand, in 2018.
+In 2022, Muaythai was part of the FISU University World Cup Combat Sports in Samsun, Türkiye, which will return to a FISU World University Championship format in 2024.

 FISU TECHNICAL COMMITTEE CHAIR

 Muaythai is a full-contact combat sport.
 Known as ‘the art of eight limbs’, Muaythai is characterised by the combined use of fists, elbows, knees and shins to strike an opponent.